Skip to main content

 How Tag Matching Works

-When you launch a game using a title ID with tags, Zaparoo uses a multi-step resolution process:
+When you launch a game using a title ID, Zaparoo uses a multi-step resolution process:

-3. Tag preferences: Ranks results based on your config language/region preferences
+5. Region preferences: Ranks results based on your configured preferred regions

 This happens in under a second, usually instantly.